Sylvia Grace Borda

-Sylvia Grace Borda is a Canadian artist working in photography, video and emergent technologies.
-Borda has worked as a curator, a lecturer, a multimedia framework architect with a specialization in content arrangement (GUI) and production.
+Sylvia Grace Borda is a Canadian artist-urban geographer, working in photography, video, and emergent technologies.
+Borda has worked as a curator, lecturer, and multimedia framework architect, specializing in content arrangement (GUI) and production.
 Born and raised in Vancouver, Borda is currently based in Vancouver, Helsinki, and Scotland.
 Her work has been exhibited locally, nationally, and internationally.

 Artistic practice

 Borda studied anthropology and fine art as an undergraduate at the University of British Columbia (1991–1996) and then a MFA in digital media at the same institution.
 She studied and graduated with a BFA in photography and video at the Emily Carr University of Art and Design (1993–95).

 Borda achieved early recognition for her photographic practice.
 Her first exhibition was a national, juried photography exhibition entitled Photoperspectives '88, which ran during November 1988 at the Presentation House Gallery in West Vancouver.
 Elizabeth Godley praised Borda's work as "[leavening] an otherwise deadly serious exhibit with her cheerful view from Grandma's Window."